Oladejo/shortest-path-to-1/README.md

  1. Don't assume a fancy solution like 'dynamic programming' is always best.
     * Sometimes a simple optimization like comparing with a known good solution might just be better.
- 1. Look at your problem.
-See if you can reformulate it in a more efficient way
+ 1. **Think before you code**.
+Look at your problem.
+Can you reformulate it in a more efficient way?